Khmelnytsky Uprising: Aftermath

-Within a few months almost all Polish nobles, officials and priests had been wiped out or driven from the lands of present-day Ukraine.
-The Commonwealth population losses in the uprising exceeded one million.
-In addition, Jews suffered substantial losses because they were the most numerous and accessible representatives of the szlachta regime.
+The uprising is generally considered to have resulted in success or Cossack victory, as it achieved its main goals of ending Polish–Lithuanian rule over much of the Ukrainian lands and establishing the autonomous Cossack Hetmanate.
+Historians such as Oswald P. Backus III believe that Bohdan Khmelnytsky's leadership played a crucial role in the uprising's success.
+However, the Cossacks' struggle to consolidate their victory, increasing external pressures, and internal divisions after Khmelnytsky's death led to instability and decline for his state during the post-uprising period.
+This period in Ukrainian history is known as the Ruin.

-The uprising began a period in Polish history known as The Deluge (which included the Swedish invasion of the Commonwealth during the Second Northern War of 1655–1660), that temporarily freed the Ukrainians from Polish domination but in a short time subjected them to Russian domination.
+The uprising led to decline of the Polish–Lithuanian Commonwealth.
+It began a period in Polish history known as the Deluge (which included the Swedish invasion of the Commonwealth during the Second Northern War of 1655–1660), that contributed to freeing the Ruthenians (Ukrainians) from Polish domination but in a short time subjected them to Russian domination.
 Weakened by wars, in 1654 Khmelnytsky persuaded the Cossacks to ally with the Russian tsar in the Treaty of Pereyaslav, which led to the Russo-Polish War (1654–1667).
 When Poland–Lithuania and Russia signed the Truce of Vilna and agreed on an anti-Swedish alliance in 1657, Khmelnytsky's Cossacks supported the invasion of the Commonwealth by Sweden's Transylvanian allies instead.
 Although the Commonwealth tried to regain its influence over the Cossacks (note the Treaty of Hadiach of 1658), the new Cossack subjects became even more dominated by Russia.
+The Hetmanate entered a new political situation which was far different than in the Commonwealth, and the church was much more subordinate to the tsar there.
+Russia had a traditional practice of imprisoning as well as executing Orthodox officials, which was foreign to people from the Commonwealth.
 With the Commonwealth becoming increasingly weak, Cossacks became more and more integrated into the Russian Empire, with their autonomy and privileges eroded.
-The remnants of these privileges were gradually abolished in the aftermath of the Great Northern War (1700-1721), in which hetman Ivan Mazepa sided with Sweden.
-By the time that the last of the partitions of Poland ended the existence of the Commonwealth in 1795, many Cossacks had already left Ukraine to colonise the Kuban and, in process, were Russified.
+The remnants of these privileges were gradually abolished in the aftermath of the Great Northern War (1700–1721), in which hetman Ivan Mazepa sided with Sweden.
+By the time that the last of the partitions of Poland ended the existence of the Commonwealth in 1795, many Cossacks had already left Ukraine to colonise the Kuban and, in process, were russified.

 Sources vary as to when the uprising ended.
-Russian and some Polish sources give the end-date of the uprising as 1654, pointing to the Treaty of Pereyaslav as ending the war; Ukrainian sources give the date as Khmelnytsky's death in 1657; and few Polish sources give the date as 1655 and the Battle of Jezierna or Jeziorna (November 1655).
+Russian and some Polish sources give the end-date of the uprising as 1654, pointing to the Treaty of Pereyaslav as ending the war; Ukrainian sources give the date as Khmelnytsky's death in 1657; and a few Polish sources give the date as 1655 and the Battle of Jezierna or Jeziorna (November 1655).
 There is some overlap between the last phase of the uprising and the beginning of the Russo-Polish War (1654–1667), as Cossack and Russian forces became allied.